sveltejs/sapper/site/content/docs/08-prefetching.md

 ### rel=prefetch

 We can mitigate that by *prefetching* the data.
-Adding a `rel=prefetch` attribute to a link...
+In `src/components/Nav` we can add a `rel=prefetch` attribute to the last link in the list...

 ```html
 <a rel=prefetch href='blog/what-is-sapper'>What is Sapper?</a>